North East England in the 1990s

 Feb 15, 1998 – Angel of the North

 The Gateshead Angel of the North sculpture is erected.
-It weighs 300 tonnes and was built by Hartlepool Steel Fabrications.
-It rapidly becomes one of the best-known landmarks in the country.
+Designed by sculptor Antony Gormley, it weighs 300 tonnes and was built by Hartlepool Steel Fabrications.
+It rapidly becomes one of the best-known landmarks in the country and an undoubted symbol of the North.

 1998 – Sunderland Minster